 We are a passionate group of student investors trying to improve both the quality and quantity of our research.
-We currently have over 10 investment analysts that create research packets on a variety of market segments & products, including: stocks, bonds, commodities, and other macro trends.
+We currently have over 15 investment analysts that create research packets on a variety of market segments & products, including: stocks, bonds, commodities, and other macro trends.

 Our Investment Research Teams

-Sector Agnostic Long/Short U.S. Equities.
+Pure Alpha (PA) will cover Sector Agnostic Long/Short U.S. Equities.
 The focus of this team is to identify domestic opportunities across the growth and value spectrum throughout the market.
 In stock picking, the emphasis will fall heavily on financial analysis and growth strategy analysis.

-International Credit (Corporate + Sovereign), Commodities, Equities, and Forex.
+Global Macro (GM) will cover International Credit (Corporate + Sovereign), Commodities, Equities, and Forex.
 The focus of this team is to apply macroeconomic principles to identify future volatility across international trade and capital markets.
 Investments will heavily rely on event-driven mispricing and market movement.

 Special Situations (SS) will cover Global Alternative Investments across Credit, Equities, and Derivatives + Sector Agnostic Long/Short U.S Credit.
 The focus of this team is to identify relative value in asset markets.
 Investments will rely upon downside protection principles, event-driven market conditions, and recovery opportunities.

 Impact & ESG (IE) will cover Multi-Asset investment strategy emphasizing upon identifying investment opportunities with outsized environmental and social governance exposure and benefits.
 Teams will identify opportunities with strong ESG-adjusted return profiles across both domestic and international markets.